 Academic Advisement: Students are encouraged to establish a major of interest upon matriculation.
-Matriculated students are assigned a faculty advisor in their respective division of interest.
+Matriculated students are assigned a faculty advisor in their respective college or school of interest.
 Faculty advisors will recommend courses as needed in fulfillment of general education and degree requirements.
 Students should meet with their advisors regularly.